InRule/Samples/Authoring Samples/Functional Samples/README.md

 - Update the MultiplicationProblem entity and associated constructor, mapping, and logging logic to match the schema of a Rule Application that exists in your Catalog
 - Update the RootEntity.RunRulesInternal.ExecuteRunRulesRequest (or ApplyRunRulesRequest) with appropriate information about a Rule Application that exists in your catalog

+## Fuzzy Match Sample
+This Rule Application demonstrates using User Defined Functions to implement fuzzy matching between names when trying to identify which candidate in a list of potential matches is the closest to the person in question, even if there are differences in spelling, using Soundex and Levenshtein Distance algorithms.
+It also demonstrates using a SQL Server to retrieve the Soundex value for a string to perform similar behavior.
+This logic can be extrapolated to various fields that may be used to identify potential entities representing the same object, even if they are not perfect matches.